| Acr | Name | Description |

 2 MPAI-AIF

-The MPAI approach to AI standards is based on the belief that large AI applications broken up into smaller elements called AI Modules (AIM), combined in workflows called AI Workflows (AIW), exchanging processed data with known semantics to the extent possible, improves explainability of AI applications and promotes a competitive market of components with standard interfaces.
+The MPAI approach to AI standards is based on the belief that large AI applications broken up into smaller elements called AI Modules (AIM), combined in workflows called AI Workflows (AIW), exchanging processed data with known semantics to the extent possible, improve explainability of AI applications and promotes a competitive market of components with standard interfaces.

 2.1 Version 1